 On December 18, 2018, we provided notice to all holders of our Series A Preferred Shares of our intent to redeem all 1,200,000 outstanding Series A Preferred Shares on January 30, 2019.
 On the Redemption Date, we redeemed each outstanding Series A Preferred Share at a redemption price of \$25.00 per share and paid a pro rata share of a 30-day dividend for January 2019 in the aggregate amount of \$175.0 thousand.
-From and after the Redemption Date, all of the Series A Preferred Shares ceased to be outstanding, all dividends with respect to the Series A Preferred Shares ceased to accrue and all rights with respect to the Series A Preferred Shares ceased and were terminated.
+From and after the Redemption Date, all of the Series A Preferred Shares ceased to be outstanding, all dividends with respect to the Series A Preferred Shares ceased and were terminated.